 In-kind contributions are contributions of non-cash assets that can be utilized by the Organization.
 All in-kind contributions are recorded at fair value.
 Amounts of non-cash assets to be used within one year are recorded at their net realizable value.
 Amounts of non-cash assets expected to be used in future years are recorded at fair value, which considers estimated future cash flows discounted at the risk-free interest rate at the date of the contribution.
-In-kind contributions in 2019 consisted of stock which was liquidated by year end.
+In-kind contributions in 2020 and 2019 consisted of stock.